ashfurrow/blog/source/blog/2015-06-15-let-s-do-something.html.markdown

 <!-- more -->

-Which is _awesome_ – we need to be aware of the lack of diversity in our industry and our community and we should call out problems like this when we see them.
+People noticing this is _awesome_ – we need to be aware of the lack of diversity in our industry and our community and we should call out problems like this when we see them.
 And there's a way to be constructive when giving criticism, a way to make things better.

 One of my friends in particular was talking about how unfortunate the list was due to its lack of diversity.
 I felt they were being a bit negative, and wanted to turn their negativity into a positive action.